transcultural

 Quest 1: Wisdom Web Read More »

 The Golden Ratio as Quest 2 consists of an artistically designed and culturally diverse palette of materials that are grouped around particular themes; such as the wisdom taught through play, proverbs, myths and animal stories.
-From 2024 the three Quests are flowing together on DeGuldenSnede, a digital platform dedicated to the personal and collective intercultural art of living.
-The QfWf hopes to realize an Intercultural Meeting House for the Golden Ratio as a promising future project.
+The QfWf has developed, thanks to the collected wisdom as Quest 1 and subsidies for projects, two series of (e)books: the Animal Wisdom Collection and the Wisdom Collection.
+Since 2024, the three Quests are flowing together on The Golden Ratio, a digital platform dedicated to the personal and collective art of living in the cosmopolis.
+The QfWf hopes to realize an Intercultural Meeting House as expression of Global Citizenship as a promising future project.

 Golden Ratio Playfulness — Board Games and Dialogue Tables